Purdue-CS193/lab-1-victoriaaliu/index.md

-## Welcome to GitHub Pages
+## Welcome to Victoria's CS193 Lab

-Hi!
-My name is Victoria! :)
+Hello!!!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.